CERTIFIED AGILE LEADERSHIP

 In 2015-2016 the Scrum Alliance began development of a new certification targeted directly to leaders who are tasked with creating and/or operating in agile software development environments.
 While the focus is clearly on Scrum, the larger focus is on generic leadership skills in all agile contexts.

 In 2016, the learning objectives for the certification were finalized and the first educators were approved.
-As of early 2017, there are ~ 10-12 approved educators for the Certified Agile Leadership (CAL-1) certification.
+As of early 2019, there are ~ 40 approved, world-wide educators for the Certified Agile Leadership (CAL-1) certification.

 Each one of the instructors has developed their own unique course materials and class focus that supports the CAL learning objectives.
 Point being - the educator's real world agile experience and leadership experience matters a great deal and each class is uniquely valuable.